FiV0/FiV0.github.io/_posts/2019-10-23-anonymous-recursive-function-in-clojure.md

 ---
 layout: post
-title: Anonymous recursive function in Clojure
+title: Recursive memoized lambda in Clojure
 comments: true
-redirect_from: "/2019/10/23/anonymous-recursive-function-in-clojure/"
+redirect_from: "/2019/10/23/recursive-memoized-lambda-in-clojure/"
-permalink: anon-rec-function
+permalink: rec-mem-lambda
 ---

 I was recently doing some problems on [4Clojure](http://www.4clojure.com/) (a site for learning Clojure by solving problems),